sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 https://v1-30.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

-//kubeadm ---> master components -----> kubelets --------> workernodes
+## kubeadm ---> master components -----> kubelets --------> workernodes

 apt update

-//install and upgrade the kubeadm apt-get upgrade -y kubeadm=1.12.0-00
+## install and upgrade the kubeadm
+apt-get upgrade -y kubeadm=1.12.0-00

-//now, update all the control components kubeadm upgrade apply 1.12.0
+## now, update all the control components
+kubeadm upgrade apply 1.12.0

-//Check for the new plan with the update kubeadm upgrade plan
+## Check for the new plan with the update
+kubeadm upgrade plan

 ## upgrade the kubelet if on master nodes